Connic

 The Production Checklist

-Before your AI agent faces real users, you need to address these requirements.
-Miss any of them, and you'll be debugging in production (ask me how I know).
+Before your agent faces real users, you need to address these requirements.
+Miss any of them, and you'll be debugging in production.
+Ask me how I know.

 1. Isolated Execution Environments

-Each agent run must be completely isolated.
+Each agent run must be fully isolated.
 No shared state, no global variables, no "it worked because the previous request set up the context."

 Prototype